 Source: Fidelity Information Services

-Fidelity National Financial, Inc. (NYSE: FNF), a Fortune 500 provider of products and outsourced services and solutions to financial institutions and the real estate industry, and its Fidelity Information Services (Fidelity) division announced today that its ImageCentre Voyager check imaging solution has enabled Sterling National Bank (NYSE: STL) to send and receive images to and from the Federal Reserve Banks.
+Fidelity National Financial, Inc. (NYSE: FNF), a Fortune 500 provider of products and outsourced services and solutions to financial institutions and the real estate industry, and its Fidelity Information Services ("Fidelity") division announce the adoption of the Interactive Financial eXchange (IFX) messaging standard as the default Web services language within its banking application suite that supports mid-tier and large financial institutions.